-Not only will it communicate what you stand for as a brand, but, if designed properly, it will also foster an emotional connection between your business and your customers.
+It will communicate what you stand for as a brand and it will help foster an emotional connection between your business and your customers.

 If at this point you’re thinking “where do I sign?” you’re going to want to pump the breaks.
 It’s a lot harder to make a logo that speaks to your people than you might think.